liuggio/fastest/README.md

 When your test scenario begins, maybe at the authentication phase, set one of the following to the value of the environment variable `ENV_TEST_CHANNEL_READABLE`:

-* If its a cookie or a GET query parameter name it ENV_TEST_CHANNEL_READABLE
+* If it's a cookie or a GET query parameter name it ENV_TEST_CHANNEL_READABLE
    * Beware that if you use the GET query parameter option and via automation you click on a link of the browser that doesn't have that query parameter, the request won't have the query parameter the server won't know the channel to initialize.
-* If its a HTTP header name it X-FASTEST-ENV-TEST-CHANNEL-READABLE and send it on every request to the server.
+* If it's a HTTP header name it X-FASTEST-ENV-TEST-CHANNEL-READABLE and send it on every request to the server.

 #### 2. Configure the entry point of your application to set the environment variables for the request